AriFordsham/GHCWiki/simd.md

 ## Native vector sizes

-In addition to various portable fixed size vector types, we would like to have a portable vector type that matches the native register size.
+In addition to various portable fixed size vector types, we will have a portable vector type that is tuned for the hardware vector register size.
 This is analogous to the existing integer types that GHC supports.
 We have Int8, Int16, Int32 etc and in addition we have Int, the size of which is machine dependent (either 32 or 64bit).

 As with Int, the rationale is efficiency.
 For algorithms that could work with a variety of primitive vector sizes it will almost always be fastest to use the vector size that matches the hardware vector register size.
 Clearly it is suboptimal to use a vector size that is smaller than the native size.
-Using a larger vector is not nearly as bad as using as smaller one: though it does contribute to register pressure.
-There is also the difficulty of picking a fixed register size that is always at least as big as the native size on all platforms that are likely to be used and doing so makes less sense as vector sizes on some architectures increases.
+Using a larger vector is not nearly as bad as using as smaller one, though it does contribute to register pressure.

+Without a native sized vector, libraries would be forced to use CPP to pick a good vector size based on the architecture, or to pick a fixed register size that is always at least as big as the native size on all platforms that are likely to be used.
+The former is annoying and the latter makes less sense as vector sizes on some architectures increase.

 Note that the actual size of the native vector size will be fixed per architecture and will not vary based on "sub-architecture" features like SSE vs AVX.
 We will pick the size to be the maximum of all the sub-architectures.
 That is we would pick the AVX size for x86-64.
 The rationale for this is ABI compatibility which is discussed below.
 In this respect, the IntVec\# is like Int\#, the size of both is crucial for the ABI and is determined by the target platform/architecture.